phelipetls/blog/content/_index.md

 title: "Home"
 ---

-I have a background in Economics (mostly Econometrics), which got me interested in R and showed me how programming in general can be fun.
-I have studied it since then on my free time.
+I have a background in Economics (mostly Econometrics), which led me to learn R.

-Most of my experience has been with Python, R and VBA for data analytics and academic stuff, but I've been developing an interest in web development lately.
+From then on, I've developed a great interesting in programming in general, not just for statistics.

-Also, this site is built with a framework for static site generator called Hugo.
+Most of my experience has been with Python, R and VBA for data analytics and academic, but I've been learning about web development lately too.